 |Diseases of the urinary system||63||34||2.5|

-More detailed information about Indigenous mortality is available for the five-year period 2006-2010 for people living in NSW, Vic, Qld, WA, SA and the NT .
-During that time period, cardiovascular disease was the most common cause of death for Indigenous people living in those jurisdictions, followed by ICD ‘Neoplasms’ (almost entirely cancer) (19% of Indigenous deaths) and ICD ‘External causes of death’ (injury) (15% of Indigenous deaths).
-For all major causes of death, Indigenous people died at higher rates than did non-Indigenous people (Table 7).
+Similarly, in the five-year period 2006-2010 for people living in NSW, Qld, WA, SA and the NT, cardiovascular disease was the most common cause of death for Indigenous people being responsible for 26% of Indigenous deaths, followed by neoplasms (almost entirely cancer; 19%), and external causes of death (injury; 15%) .
+For all major causes of death, Indigenous people died at higher rates than non-Indigenous people (Table 11).

 |Cause of death||Rate||Rate ratio|

 |Endocrine, metabolic and nutritional disorders (including diabetes)||118||22||5.4|